What Is The Difference Between Positive And Normative Economics

 Q: Can a statement be both positive and normative?

 A: While a statement is primarily classified as either positive or normative, the line can sometimes be blurred.
-A statement might contain elements of both.
-For example, "Increasing the minimum wage will likely reduce poverty (positive), which is a desirable outcome (normative)."
+That's why a statement might contain elements of both.
+To give you an idea, "Increasing the minimum wage will likely reduce poverty (positive), which is a desirable outcome (normative).

 Q: Why is it important to distinguish between positive and normative economics?